bgopi23/tp/docs/DeveloperGuide.md

 #### Height value of a client
 The  `height` feature allows users to track a client's height.
 Since a client's typically remains constant, we decided not to implement `height` as a trackable value (unlike [weight](#weight-tracking-feature)).

+Since a client is a person, we have set a more-than-reasonable limit of 5000cm for `height`.

 The `height` field is similar to `note` field, except that the underlying data type is a `Float`, instead of a `String`.